Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 Two technical incidents that have been misread:

 Incident 1: Long March 6A upper stage breakup (August 6, 2024).
 After the Polar Orbit 01 launch, the rocket's retained upper stage broke apart.
-The US Space Force confirmed over 300 fragments; LeoLabs radar data identified at least 700, possibly exceeding 900, at approximately 800km altitude — the same orbital plane as Qianfan satellites.
-This is Qianfan's most serious space environment incident to date.
-The same rocket variant produced upper stage breakups in November 2022 and July 2024, making this the third incident in the type's record.
+The US Space Force confirmed over 300 fragments; LeoLabs radar data identified at least 700, possibly exceeding 900, at approximately 800km altitude — the same orbital plane as Qianfan satellites.^[24] This is the same rocket variant that broke apart after two previous launches (November 2022, July 2024), making this the third such incident.
+Debris may remain in orbit for decades.

 Technical gap vs. Starlink: